 Contractual Relationships: Goodwill Industries of Arkansas, will maintain its relationships with individuals and entities with whom it has established or is considering establishing a contractual relationship in a legal and ethical manner.
 Conflicts of interest with any current or potential bidders must be declared.
 A copy of the Code of Ethics for Goodwill shall be provided to all Contractors during the bidding process and they will be required to adhere to the Code upon contract award.

-The President and CEO, along with the Chief Financial Officer and Chief Operating Officer, are the only individuals who have authoritative responsibility for negotiating and signing contracts and contingencies for Goodwill Industries of Arkansas.
-No other employee has the authoritative right to negotiate or sign contracts unless specifically designated by the President and CEO.
+The President & CEO, along with the Chief Financial Officer and Chief Operating Officer, are the only individuals who have authoritative responsibility for negotiating and signing contracts and contingencies for Goodwill Industries of Arkansas.
+No other employee has the authoritative right to negotiate or sign contracts unless specifically designated by the President & CEO.

 Whistle Blower Protection: In accordance with laws governing both profit and nonprofit corporations, we have or will adopt a whistle blower policy and procedures, which will encourage employees to report any financial improprieties.
 Employee reports of improprieties will be taken seriously and investigated promptly.
 Employees bringing such reports will not be subject to retaliation or adverse action based on the disclosure of the complaint.